 My friend and fellow advocate Susan loves to tell this story.
 One morning she woke up and her son was gone.
 He is mostly non-verbal and autistic.
 Before panic was able to set in, a neighbor called to say they had found him.
 He was sitting on their living room couch.
 It was a house that he had good memories of and liked being there.
 So, he woke up and decided to go.
 This was long before AngelSense was invented.

 Sure, 20 years later, it’s a “yikes!” and somewhat funny story.
-Other families are not so lucky and the stories of their autistic children end in tragedy.
+Other families are not so lucky and too many stories of wandering autistic children end in tragedy.

 “Is Angel Sense allowed at school?
 My school says it isn’t.”